Hooks¶

 ,post_testcases_hook

-(only called once in an EasyBuild session)module_write_hook
+(only called once in an EasyBuild session)cancel_hook

 All functions implemented in the provided Python module for which the name ends with _hook